-7. Ruby Lane
+6. Ruby Lane

 This online selling site is designed to bring collecting enthusiasts together.
 If you are looking for a niche selling website for your antiques and collectibles, this is likely the site for you.
 Be mindful of the fees, though.

-Etsy charges a $0.20 listing fee for each item.
+Etsy charges a 20¢ listing fee for each item.
 The item stays in your shop for four months or until it sells, whichever comes first.
-When you sell an item, there is a five percent transaction fee and a three percent plus $0.25 processing fee (this varies based on the location of the seller’s bank).
+When you sell an item, there is a 5% transaction fee and a 3% plus 25¢ processing fee (this varies based on the location of the seller’s bank).

-The percentage that Chairish keeps depends on how much your item sells for: 20 percent of the first $2,500, 12 percent of the next $22,500, and three percent of the next $15,000.
-In the example on their website, if you sell an item for $40,000, you get to keep $35,350.
+The percentage that Chairish keeps depends on how much your item sells for: 20% of the first $2,500, 12% of the next $22,500, and 3% of the next $15,000.
+In the example on its website, if you sell an item for $40,000, you get to keep $35,350.

 The best part is that listing your items is completely free.
 You list your items, and the curators at Chairish review them to make sure they meet their standards.
 Then they touch up your provided photos and make the item available for purchase.

-Swappa is a marketplace to buy and sell tech gadgets that you can trust.
-The guys behind the platform have done a great job at weeding out the trolls and fraudsters, which has helped it gain buyers' trust.
+Swappa is a marketplace to buy and sell tech gadgets.
+The team behind the platform have done a great job at weeding out the trolls and fraudsters, which has helped it gain an excellent reputation.
 Of course, this means they will thoroughly scrutinize your item, which won’t be a problem if you’re selling products in good working condition.

 Swappa doesn’t charge seller fees to create listings.
-However, you can choose to get a listing featured for a small $5 fee.
+However, you can choose to get a listing featured for a $5 fee.
 Also, transactions on Swappa typically happen via PayPal, which charges a fee from sellers when buyers make a payment.
 Still, Swappa has one of the lowest fees amongst all the marketplaces on our list.

-Introduced in October 2016, Facebook created the Facebook Marketplace to bring people in communities together to buy and sell.
+Introduced in October 2016, Facebook created Facebook Marketplace to bring people in communities together to buy and sell.
 What’s exciting about Facebook Marketplace is that the company is starting to support ecommerce merchants.

-There are no listing fees, but there are specific requirements and guidelines that you must follow as a merchant on Marketplace.
+There are no listing fees, but there are specific requirements and guidelines you must follow as a merchant on Marketplace.